syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 ### Fallback fonts for range of Unicode text

-Users can set fallback fonts for their custom Unicode range of text to be used in presentation to PDF conversion.
+Users can set fallback fonts for specific Unicode range of text to be used in presentation to PDF conversion.

-The following code example demonstrates how users can add fallback fonts by using a custom Unicode range of text that Presentation considers internally while converting a PowerPoint presentation to PDF.
+The following code example demonstrates how users can add fallback fonts by using a specific Unicode range of text that Presentation considers internally while converting a PowerPoint presentation to PDF.

 {% tabs %}